 Utah Medicaid eligibility is determined by the state can be revised at any time.
 The current Medicaid eligibility requirements are outlined on our website.
 The application process is easy and fast.
 You can apply on your own or get someone else to help you.
 Check our Utah Medicaid application section for the various ways in which you can apply for the program.

-Enrollees of Medicaid in Utah are required to choose a managed care provider (MCO) when applying.
+Enrollees of Medicaid in Utah are required to choose a managed care organization (MCO) when applying.
 The MCO will determine the health provider that you can work with.
 Utah Medicaid only covers procedures and services offered by a health care provide that is part of a network of an eligible MCO.
 Check the Utah Medicaid coverage section for a list of procedures covered, prohibited services and restrictions that apply.

 Utah Medicaid has to be renewed every year.
 At the time of renewal, you have to update your information with the MCO.
 This is important as there may be some developments that can affect you eligibility for coverage.
 Providing untrue information regarding your family or income is an offence.
 Your UT Medicaid coverage can be denied if you provide incorrect information.
 Our Utah Medicaid guide on eligibility, coverage, costs and application has everything you need to know about the program.

 What Are the Requirements for Medicaid in Utah?